The Hudnalls Hideout treehouse is off the beaten track so it takes a little more effort to get here but your effort will be rewarded, we promise.

 The ground floor has underfloor heating throughout.

 There is no TV or Wi-Fi.
-Good 4G phone coverage on most networks.
+Good 4G phone coverage on most networks outside, more limited reception inside due to the high level of modern insulation.

-From the large raised deck area, there is a narrow spiral staircase with a handrail down to ground level, to access the fire pit and BBQ area.
-There is a woodchip path with small steps to the fire pit area.
-The fire pit has natural tree stump seats and a small cable drum table with a natural fire pit circle.
+From the large raised deck area, there is a narrow spiral staircase with a handrail (13 steps) down to ground level, to access the fire pit and BBQ area.
+There is a woodchip path with small wooden steps to the fire pit area.
+There is an alternative route down a moderate slope from the treehouse entrance ramp.
+The fire pit has natural tree stump seats and a small cable drum table with a natural fire pit circle and BBQ grill rack.

 Last updated: 31st January 2020